psu-arts-arch-3/art-203/unit-2/lesson-4/introducing-muse.md

 The advantage of Muse is that you can get really creative with the layout without having to figure out how to achieve your desired results via code.

+Watch the following Lynda courses to get started with Muse.

 ### Lynda course: [Muse Essential Training](https://www.lynda.com/Muse-tutorials/Muse-Essential-Training/532182-2.html)

 **Specific highlights **— I recommend watching the full course, but if you are strapped for time, these videos are some of the most essential: